Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

-After all, having employees working across time zones is the equivalent of offering your organization a 24-hour workplace — with the top talent on the planet.
+After all, having employees working in different time zones is the equivalent of offering your organization a 24-hour workplace — with the top talent on the planet.
 Without the need for overtime or late-night shifts, teams can collaborate to fulfill deadlines.
 Employees in the one-time zone can hand over half-finished projects to peers in another time zone to finish.

 When working with teams in different time zones, the most important thing to remember is to be mindful, empathic, and courteous.